 How does seller financing benefit buyers?

 A seller financed mortgage benefits property buyers in three primary ways.
 First, the buyer can qualify for financing despite have less than great credit.
 Second, the buyer can receive the loan in a short period of time compared to going through the loan process of a traditional lender.
 Third, the down payment on the property can be more flexible because the owner sets the requirements.

 How does seller financing benefit sellers?

-A seller financed mortgage also has three primary benefits for property sellers.
+A seller-financed mortgage also has three primary benefits for property sellers.
 First, it makes it easier to find property buyers by setting attractive loan terms.
-Second, sellers have a greater chance to receive their asking price, as the buyer is likely to have a credit history that makes receiving third party lending improbable.
+Second, sellers have a greater chance of receiving their asking price, as the buyer is likely to have a credit history that makes obtaining third party lending improbable.
 Third, the seller can sell the mortgage for a lump sum.

 What are the benefits of a mortgage note sale?

 A mortgage note sale can benefit sellers in several ways.
 For most sellers, the greatest benefits are: receiving a lump sum payment that can be used for anything, avoiding buyer default on the financing agreement, and eliminating hassles associated with collecting late payments, foreclosing on the property due to non-payment, and altering financial plans due to loan default.